-4.15 Several areas within North Norfolk are at risk of coastal, river or surface water flooding and it is likely that climate change and rising sea levels will lead to increased risks.
+4.14 Several areas within North Norfolk are at risk of coastal, river or surface water flooding and it is likely that climate change and rising sea levels will lead to increased risks.
 Core Strategy policies therefore take a precautionary approach to new development within flood risk zones.
-During 2009/10 the Environment Agency raised objections on 8 planning applications within the District, one of which was withdrawn, one remains undetermined and 6 were subsequently approved as further information was received to overcome the Environment Agency objection.
+During 2010/11 the Environment Agency raised objections on 10 planning applications within the District on flood risk grounds, one of which was withdrawn, and 9 were subsequently approved as further information was received to overcome the Environment Agency objection.
+During 2011/12, objections were raised on 12 applications on flood risk grounds, one of which was withdrawn, one was refused, 8 were subsequently approved and 2 are still pending a decision.
+In addition, during 2010/11 the Environment Agency raised an objection on 1 application on water quality grounds, however the application was subsequently approved as again further information was submitted to overcome the objection.
+During 2011/12, 13 objections were raised on water quality grounds, 3 of which were withdrawn, one was refused, 8 were subsequently approved and one is still pending a decision.